Rites23/Rites23/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=rites23&label=Profile%20views&color=0e75b6&style=flat" alt="rites23" /> </p>

-- 🌱 I’m currently learning Data Analytics through a hands-on Data Analyst Bootcamp, where I’m delving into data interpretation, analysis, and mastering tools and techniques to extract meaningful insights and enable data-driven decision-making.
+- 🌱 As a MERN Stack Web Developer, I specialize in creating dynamic, full-stack web applications using MongoDB, Express, React, and Node.js.
+I'm also actively expanding my knowledge in Data Analytics, mastering tools and techniques to interpret and analyze data, and uncover insights that drive informed, data-driven decision-making.
-- As a graduate of the HyperionDev Software Engineer Bootcamp, I have further enhanced my skills and solidified my commitment to the tech field.
-Additionally, I hold a Diploma in IT - Networking, providing me with a strong foundation in technology.
+- 🎓 Graduate of the HyperionDev Software Engineering Bootcamp, I’ve further refined my technical skills and deepened my passion for technology.
+Additionally, I hold a Diploma in IT - Networking, providing me with a solid foundation in IT and networking principles.

 - 👯 I’m looking to collaborate on: **SQL, Python, R, Microsoft Power BI & Tableau**